 A Glance Over the Business

 Betfair was founded in 2000.
-While its betting exchange is licensed offshore in Gibraltar, the company’s headquarters remain in London, where the sportsbook is licensed by the UK Gambling Commission.
+While its betting exchange is licensed offshore in Gibraltar, the company’s headquarters remain in London, where the sportsbook is licensed to Philippine customers by the Gambling Commission.
 Due in large part to the success of its exchange platform, the bookmaker claims to have over 4 million regular customers.
 Its betting exchange is now the largest online exchange around.
 Betfair has grown and grown since its inception and things aren’t looking like slowing down anytime soon.
 In February 2016, the merger between fellow bookmaker Paddy Power was completed, to see a new entity, Paddy Power Betfair, formed.
 The headquarters are located in Dublin, Ireland.